 Which Do You Prefer: Flat Surfaces or Textured Surfaces?

 If you like textured surfaces, crochet is going to be right up your alley.
+When you crochet, all your projects will be textured, even if you start with a fairly smooth yarn and a basic stitch like single crochet.

 If you prefer flat surfaces, there are other crafts you might enjoy more than crochet – perhaps sewing, scrapbooking, drawing or watercolor painting.